 In transit countries, GR 26 recommends training, monitoring and supervising border police and immigration officials for gender-sensitivity and non-discriminatory practices when dealing with women migrants (Paragraph 25 a).
-It also encourages Member States that are transit countries to prevent, prosecute and punish all migration-related human rights violations that occur under their jurisdiction, whether perpetrated by public authorities or private actors (Paragraph 25 b).
+It also encourages Member States that are transit countries to prevent, prosecute and punish all migration-related human rights violations that occur under their jurisdiction, whether uman rights violations that occur under their jurisdiction, whether perpetrated by public authorities or private actors (Paragraph 25 b).

+General

+Recommendation

-Recommendation 26 is an important instrument not only because of its broad geographic reach, but also because of the wide array of considerations it covers.
+26 is an important

+instrument not only

+because of its broad

+geographic reach, but

+also because of the wide

+array of considerations

+it covers.